USharma002/USharma002.github.io/content/posts/neural-importance-sampling-path-tracing.md

 ### Limitations

-- Tail warp must be retrained for each new environment map
+- Tail warp requires training per material model for new environment map, with duration depending on conditioning dimension and target-distribution complexity
 - Extremely glossy BRDFs reduce the advantage of composition
 - Single-pixel sun emitters can harm tail warp smoothness
-- Sometimes requires MIS fallback in pathological lighting conditions
+- Sometimes performs poorly when product distribution is strongly dominated by BRDF and requires MIS fallback in pathological lighting conditions

 ---